 Fan Effect on Radiator Heat Transfer CFD Simulation

-Radiator is a device used to raise air temperature in an environment.
+The radiator is a device used to raise the air temperature in an environment.

 This product includes a CFD simulation and training files using ANSYS Fluent software.